Explanations of the columns

 First the amount in foreign currency is being indicated in the program and then the amount in basic currency.
 The program calculates the exchange rate.
 The exchange rate indicated by the bank can be slightly different, because banks specify exchange rates with few figures after the decimal point and often round the amounts.

-- When several operations with the same exchange rate are being recorded, it is useful to update the exchange rate in the Exchange rate table, so that the program can automatically apply it.
+- When several operations with the same exchange rate are being recorded, it is useful to update the exchange rate in the Exchange rates table, so that the program can automatically apply it.

 - For operations from abroad that are subject to VAT, the national authority might impose a standard exchange rate.
 In this case, that exchange rate should be inserted in the Exchange rate column of the transaction